 One of the first steps to building a solid content marketing plan is researching your audience.
 Develop reader personas to target your ideal consumers through your content.

+Don’t create personas that have no actionability.
 When building personas, include things like:

 - Basic demographics (age, gender, income, etc.)